-Knowing what data to bring in
+Knowing what data to track

 You only need to connect important data needed for communication or data analysis to Engage.
-Let’s take an hypothetical internet service provider (let’s call it MInt) and look at how this will be done, starting with attributes.
+Let’s take a hypothetical internet service provider (let’s call it MInt) and look at how this will be done, starting with attributes.

 The first step is to start by creating a list of user attributes you collect for your customers.
-It might also help to also note where the attribute is collected.
+It might also help to note where the attribute is collected.
 For MInt, this will be: